-We provide 18 600 litter containers, 470 dog toilets and 880 dog excreta collection bins throughout Hong Kong.
-There are 3 117 RCPs in Hong Kong for the temporary storage of street waste and household waste pending collection.
-Household waste is collected at least once a day at these RCPs and about 5 450 tonnes of household waste are collected daily by refuse collection vehicles managed either by ourselves or contractors.
+We provide some 20 000 litter containers, 480 dog toilets and 950 dog excreta collection bins throughout Hong Kong.
+There are 3 120 RCPs in Hong Kong for the temporary storage of street waste and household waste pending collection.
+Household waste is collected at least once a day at these RCPs and some 5 520 tonnes of household waste are collected daily by refuse collection vehicles managed either by ourselves or our contractors.